inkVerb/city-lights-syntax/README.md

 # City Lights Syntax Theme

 This is a clone of [City Lights Syntax Theme](https://github.com/Yummygum/city-lights-syntax-atom) and is unmodified in accordance with the license.
-This is kept for reference purposes.
+This is kept for reference purposes and for a clone-ready repository name so it can be clonsed into ~/.atom/packages/ and work OOB (omitting `-atom` from the name of the repo.)
 Please refer all code and forks to that original branch.
 All licenses apply here just the same.

 ![Image of the city lights icon package](http://citylights.xyz/assets/images/atom/city-lights-syntax-theme.png)